JohnQuincyAddingMachine/floppy_scanning_frame/README.md

 While the 3½" side works great, the outline for the 5¼" sleeve doesn't work so well due to the variations in the size and shape of various sleeves.
 I've included a version that omits the sleeve cutout (bare disk only), but note that I haven't tested this variant.
 Should work, though.

-Designed (if you can call it that) in FreeCAD.
+Designed (if you can call it that) in [FreeCAD](https://www.freecad.org/), and released under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) license.